jonathanlermitage/ij-extra-tools-pack-docs/manual/topics/extra-ide-tweaks/Extra-IDE-Tweaks-IDE-Caches-Management.md

 ![](../../images/extra-ide-tweaks/extra-ide-tweaks-ide-caches-management-cfg.png){ width="750" }

-1. Clear the IDE's plugin download cache.
+1. Clear the IDE's plugins browser download cache.
-2. If you're curious, this opens the IDE's plugin download cache directory in your file manager.
+2. If you're curious, this opens the IDE's plugins browser download cache directory in your file manager.